matloff/fasteR/README.md

 statements, not one, so I needed to tell R that, by typing '{' before writing my two statements, then letting R know I was finished with the block, by typing '}'.
 Meanwhile R was helpfully using its '+' prompt to remind me that I was still in the midst of typing the block.
+(After the '}' I simply hit Enter.)

 So, the block (two lines here) will be executed with **i = 2**, then 3, 4, 5 and 6.
 The line